Over17/UnityAndroidPermissions/README.md

 `AndroidPermissionsManager` is the class which provides you the following methods:
 -	`bool IsPermissionGranted(string permissionName)` to check the status of a permission
 -	`void RequestPermission(string[] permissionNames, AndroidPermissionCallback callback)` to query for an array of permissions.
-Pass `AndroidPermissionCallback` object or an object of derived class with your own callback implementation. `void AndroidPermissionCallback.OnPermissionGranted(string permissionName)` is called when a permission is granted, `void OnPermissionDenied(string permissionName)` - when a permission is denied.
+Pass `AndroidPermissionCallback` object with your own callback implementations defined in delegates (Action<string> onGrantedCallback is called when a permission is granted, Action<string> onDeniedCallback - when a permission is denied, corresponding permission name is passed as a string param).

 ## Usage
 0. Should work with Unity 5.3+.
 Please report an issue if it does not for you